-(4) A notation at each corner of the property stating that the boundary monument specified in the deed description was found, or that a boundary monument was set, or a legend of the symbols used to identify monumentation.
-In addition, there shall be a statement describing the material and size of every monument found or set.
+(4) A notation at each corner of the property stating that the boundary monument was found or set, or a legend of the symbols used to identify monumentation.
+Each monument found or set shall be described as to its size, material and character.

 (5) A general notation describing the evidence of occupation that may be found along every boundary line or occupation line.

 (6) The length and direction of each line as specified in the description of the property or as determined in the actual survey if this differs from what is stated in the deed description by more than the tolerance specified in paragraph (B) of rule 4733-37-04 of the Administrative Code.
 The length and direction shall be stated as follows:

 (a) Bearings expressed in degrees, minutes and seconds and distances expressed in feet and decimal parts thereof on each course.
 If a metric equivalent distance is stated, it shall be stated to the third decimal place.